shdhrubo/shdhrubo/readme.md

 ---

 ### 🧠 About Me
 - 🎓 Software Engineer
-- 💻 Passionate about **Angular,React,Next,DotNet,MERN**
+- 💻 Passionate about **Angular, React, Next.js, .NET, MERN**
 - 📈 Focused on **writing clean, scalable, and maintainable code**

 ---